 Factors considered when making a decision

-The department will consider the following factors when deciding whether a school is a new school:
+The Department of Education, Skills and Employment, will consider the following factors when deciding whether a school is a new school:

 - location: is the school in a new location or on the site of a pre-existing school?